aritchie/blog/input/posts/shinysettings.md

 * It is not a testable piece of code - not that settings usually have to be testable, but they are often used in tests
 * It creates some coupling (yes we can get around this though)
 * It uses some boilerplate code
-* It isn't nicely accessible to your UI
+* It isn't necessarily fun to wire through your app
 * You can't react to changes in your settings